Walk 69: Ightham Mote and Fairlawne Estate

 through gap to right of first house.
 Follow lane

-Turn right along Upper Green Road, making for the
+Turn right along Upper Green Road, making for church.

-church.
-Cross main road and go through churchyard.
+Cross A227 and go through churchyard.
+Leave by

-Leave by kissing gate at far side and go down right hand
+kissing gate at far side and go down right hand edge of

-edge of a field.
-Go straight across next field,
+a field.
+Go straight across next field, making for

-making for corner of woodland protruding into it.
+corner of woodland protruding into it.
+At corner,

-At corner, enter woodland and bear right along broad
+enter woodland and bear right along broad track,

-grassy track that leads to stile into Mote Road.
+right along broad track leading down to stile Mote Road.

-Turn left but immediately bear left across green
+Turn left but immediately bear right across green

 towards driveway.
 Take path between fence and